Nostalgia: 8 Of The Greatest Leonard Cohen Lyrics

 News of his death at 82 has led to an outpouring of grief from family, friends and fans on social media.

-His son, Adam, released a statement to Rolling Stone: “My father passed away peacefully at his home in Los Angeles with the knowledge that he had completed what he felt was one of his greatest records.
+His son, Adam, had released a statement to Rolling Stone: “My father passed away peacefully at his home in Los Angeles with the knowledge that he had completed what he felt was one of his greatest records.
 He was writing up until his last moments with his unique brand of humour.”

 Watch as media mogul Moses Znaimer inducts the legendary Leonard Cohen into the Canadian Music Hall of Fame at The 1991 JUNO Awards in Vancouver.